learn-academy-2023-bravo/bravo-lecture-examples/active-record-migrations.md

 ```

 ## Adding a column
-- Generate a migration
+1. Generate a migration
   - $ rails generate migration AddConfirmedColumnToPartyAgenda

-- Add a change definition to the change method in the migration file
+2. Add a change definition to the change method in the migration file
-  - structure; add_column :table_name, :column_name, :datatype
+  - structure--> `add_column :table_name, :column_name, :datatype`
 ```rb
   add_column :party_agendas, :confirmed, :string
 ```

-- Update schema with the migrations
+3. Update schema with the changes from the migration file
   - $ rails db:migrate